Don’t Get Burned This Summer With These Sun Protection Tips

 Did you know that UV rays from the sun can damage your skin in as little as 15 minutes?
 However, that doesn’t mean you have to spend your summer indoors.
-Here are some great tips to help you safely enjoy the weather while preventing sunburn!
+Here are some great sun protection tips to help you safely enjoy the weather while preventing sunburn!

 - Get into the habit of applying sunscreen daily, even if the weather is cloudy or overcast.

 - If possible, try to plan outdoor activities outside of the peak sun hours, which are from 10am – 4pm.